 The fair value of restricted stock and restricted stock units is based on the closing market price of our common stock on the date of grant.
-Compensation expense equal to the fair value of each restricted stock award or restricted stock unit is recognized ratably over the requisite service period.
-Certain of the restricted stock awards include performance vesting conditions, which permit vesting to the extent that the Company achieves specified non-GAAP targets at the end of the measurement period.
-Compensation expense is based on management's projections and the probability of achievement of those expectations, which requires considerable judgment.
+Restricted stock and restricted stock units vest upon the achievement of Company three-year cumulative performance measures and service conditions or only service conditions whereby they vest ratably over three years.
+Compensation expense equal to the fair value of each restricted stock award or restricted stock unit is recognized ratably over this requisite service period.
+For the restricted stock awards including performance vesting conditions, compensation expense is based on management's projections and the probability of achievement of those targets, which requires considerable judgment.
 We record a cumulative adjustment to share-based compensation expense in periods that we change our estimate of the number of shares expected to vest.
 Additionally, we ultimately adjust the expense recognized to reflect the actual vested shares following the resolution of the performance conditions.
 Further, for both stock options and restricted stock we estimate a forfeiture rate to reflect the potential separation of employees.